CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

 1. Add one more choice by repeating **steps 20-22** of this task.
    - **Choice 1:**  Enter `Test Two`

-1. After adding all the Choices and topic details, your screen should look like the below screenshot.
+1. After adding all the Choices and topic details, your screen should look like the screenshot below.

     ![](images/L01/L01-testnotesu.png)